Beyonce Pregnancy Rumors Surface After Singer Allegedly ‘Rubs Her Stomach’ On Stage

 — Ayydé™ (@idayallday) July 9, 2018

 There seems to be a theme of family, with people getting glimpses of home videos.
 But that’s also mixed in with a Bonnie & Clyde theme.
-And as far as the merch goes, there’s tons of hoodies that say things that hint at Jay-Z’s infidelity, including “F*ckery,” “the fight,” and “the revenge.”
+And as far as the merch goes, there are tons of hoodies that say things that hint at Jay-Z’s infidelity, including “F*ckery,” “the fight,” and “the revenge.”